 An inability to distinguish colours might be thought of as a severe handicap for a graphic designer, yet Lubalin seems to have negotiated professional life without being greatly hampered by this inability.
 In fact, it could be argued that his colour blindness contributed to his genius for incisive black and white imagery.

 His ambidextrousness, however, was seen as a sign of virtuosity.
 He was famously known to sketch all his ideas on ‘tissues’ that were then passed to lettering artists to turn into highly polished artwork.
 So great was his virtuosity that he could draw with his right hand while signing cheques with his left.

 3. He was a key figure in the ‘creative revolution’ that transformed American advertising in the 1960s.

-After Doyle Dane Bernbach (DDB), the most important agency in the creative revolution that took place in mid-century American advertising was Sudler & Hennessey.
+After Doyle Dane Bernbach (DDB), Sudler & Hennessey was widely regarded as the most important agency in the creative revolution that took place in mid-century American advertising.
 Lubalin worked at S&H from 1949 to 1964.